CS5331-Group8/rest-api-development/README.md

 #### Question 3: Are there any improvements you would make to the API specification to improve the security of the web application?

  - Changing the id from an integer.
 Ids should not be integers as the space is too small.
 Making it susceptible to sequence attacks.
- - Adding a salt value to the hashed value of the password
+ - Adding a random salt value to get the hashed value of the password which would be stored in the database.

 #### Question 4: Are there any additional features you would like to highlight?